 Okonjima Plains Camp is home to the AfriCat foundation - a welfare organization that rescues carnivores from inhumane conditions, rehabilitates and releases them.
 The foundation creates awareness on conservation and educates people on environmental issues.
 They focus on researching and contributing towards habitat and wildlife conservation, as well as community upliftment.
 The family-run business has a vision of restoring their nature reserve back to its natural state, unaffected by modern cruelties such as poaching.

-A variety of game-viewing activities available during a stay at the camp include day and night game drives, bird watching, nature trails and animal tracking.
-The camp also has 2 swimming pools that can be enjoyed on warm afternoons.
+A variety of game-viewing activities available during a stay at Okonjima Plains Camp include day and night game drives, bird watching, nature trails and animal tracking.
+The camp also has a swimming pool that can be enjoyed on warm afternoons.